UPDATED: SEPTEMBER 05, 2023 | 1 MIN READ

 - Education: Alabama is ranked 45th in educational attainment and 41st in education quality compared to the national average.

 Alabama has a federally operated health insurance exchange with the health insurance Marketplace.
 A decision was made against a state-run exchange, and currently, the exchange has three carriers.

 How many people are insured through the Alabama Marketplace?

 Did Alabama implement the ACA’s Medicaid expansion?

 Currently, there is no Medicaid eligibility expansion in Alabama.
-This is because they have not accepted the federal funding to expand Medicaid under the ACA.
+This is because they have not accepted federal funding to expand Medicaid under the ACA.

 When can you purchase ACA insurance in Alabama?

 If you are outside the enrollment period, a qualifying event is required to change coverage or enroll.
 The enrollment period runs from November 1st to January 15th yearly.

 Types of ACA health insurance plans In Alabama

-There are a few different carriers that offer different types of plans for Alabama health insurance.
+A few different carriers offer different types of plans for Alabama health insurance.
 Below are some great options to choose from.

-- Bright Health (plans available in the Birmingham area)
+- Bright Health (available plans in the Birmingham area)

-- Blue Cross Blue Shield of Alabama (plans available statewide)
+- Blue Cross Blue Shield of Alabama (available plans statewide)

-Alabama health insurance policies are compared by metal tier to find the cheapest plans for different levels of coverage.
+Alabama health insurance policies are compared by tier to find the cheapest plans for different levels of coverage.
 The rates may change depending on the county, but the table shows a great starting point.

 Your health insurance rates vary depending on the level of coverage you choose.
 The more coverage you have, the higher your premium.
 Below are the cheapest individual health plans in Alabama by tier.

 Cheapest Health Insurance By County

 Location is also used to determine insurance rates.
 Below are the cheapest individual and family health insurance rates for the five biggest Alabama counties.

 |Blue Cross Select Silver